aisingapore/TagUI/docs/advanced.rst

   username = 'jennifer'; password = '12345678';
   tagui login.tag

-  // you can define the variables on separate lines instead of all in 1 line username = 'jennifer' password = '12345678' tagui login.tag
+  // you can also define variables on separate lines instead of all in 1 line username = 'jennifer' password = '12345678' tagui login.tag